mahouboy23/IB-notes/common core/EE.md

 **Subject:** Computer science

- **TOPIC:** Comparaison des deux algorithmes d'apprentissage automatique supervise de classification et de regression dans la recognition de maladie.
+ **TOPIC:** Comparaison des deux algorithmes d'apprentissage automatique supervise de classification et de regression dans la recognition de condition medical.

  >[!Research question:]
  >To what extent is the Linear Regression algorithm precision and performance better than Logistic Regression in the recognition of medical